nicokimmel/shadowcast-electron/README.md

 ## Use cases

+- Avoiding Google Chrome
-- Using the ShadowCast on Linux (without Google Chrome)
+- Using the ShadowCast on Linux
 - Avoiding the Windows Store

 ## To do